mdn/content/files/en-us/learn/server-side/django/admin_site/index.md

 > **Note:** If you accepted the challenge to create a model to represent the natural language of a book ([see the models tutorial article](/en-US/docs/Learn/Server-side/Django/Models)), import and register it too!

 This is the simplest way of registering a model, or models, with the site.
-The admin site is highly customisable, and we'll talk more about the other ways of registering your models further down.
+The admin site is highly customizable, and we'll talk more about the other ways of registering your models further down.

 ## Creating a superuser